keacore/07_RepositoriesViewModels/README.md

 We will look at:

-* Repositories, which is a tecnique to achieve low coupling between the Controller classes and the DbContext class.
+* **Repositories**, which is a tecnique to achieve low coupling between the Controller classes and the DbContext class.
-* VievModels, which is a model like or entity classes, but it is designed to serve the right data to our views.
+* **VievModels**, which is a model like or entity classes, but it is designed to serve the right data to our views.
-* Partial Views, which deals with reuse of hmtl and razor code in our views
+* **_Layout, _ViewStart and Partial Views**, which deals with reuse of hmtl and razor code in our views
-* Bootstrap Grid System, which is an important part of Boostrap and is very usefull when designing the frontend of your application.
+* **Bootstrap Grid System**, which is an important part of Boostrap and is very usefull when designing the frontend of your application.

 ## Repositories